Receive SMS in Ruby Rails

 9. Ruby Rails receives sms messages

-You can freely use the Ruby example SMS code in your projects and you also allowed to modify it as well.
-If you wish to just run this example code to see how it works, just check the step by step guide below or the video tutorial on this page to see that it takes to execute the Ruby SMS example code on your computer.
+You can freely use the Ruby example SMS code in your projects, and you also allowed to modify it as well.
+If you wish to just run this example code to see how it works, just check the step-by-step guide below or the video tutorial on this page to see that it takes to execute the Ruby SMS example code on your computer.

 require 'net/http'